DSpace/RestContract/subscriptions.md

 * 204 No content - if the operation succeed.
 * 401 Unauthorized - if you are not authenticated.
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-It must be creator or administrator.
+It must be owner of the subscription or an administrator.
 * 404 Not found - if the subscription with id doesn't exist (or was already deleted).

 ## Linked entities
 ### ePerson
-**GET api/core/subscriptions/<:id>/ePerson**
+**GET api/core/subscriptions/<:id>/eperson**

 Return the eperson linked by this subscription

 Return codes:
 * 200 OK - if the operation succeed
-* 204 No content - if the operation succeed but no eperson is set for this policy
 * 401 Unauthorized - if you are not authenticated.
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 * 404 Not found - if the subscription doesn't exist (or was already deleted)

 ### dSpaceObject
-**GET api/core/subscriptions/<:id>/dSpaceObject**
+**GET api/core/subscriptions/<:id>/resource**

 Return the DSpaceObject (Community, Collection, Item) linked by this subscription

 Return codes:
 * 200 Ok - if the operation succeed
-* 204 No content - if the operation succeed but no eperson is set for this policy
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 * 404 Not found - if the subscription doesn't exist (or was already deleted)